ccnmtl/ohcoe-hugo/content/domains/manage/assess-patient-history/_index.md

 ---
+title: Assess
-title: Assess a patient’s current and past drug use history to determine treatment options
+sub-title: Assess a patient’s current and past drug use history to determine treatment options
 date: 2019-05-13
 layout: learning-objective
 type: learning-objective
 weight: 2
 ---
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren no sea takimata sanctus est Lorem ipsum dolor sit amet.
+A 52-year old female patient presents to the clinic for a comprehensive examination.
+When reviewing the patient's medical and social history, you find that she has a history of smoking 5 cigarettes daily, but has not smoked a cigarette for 5 years.

+The patient's family history includes a deceased mother who was addicted to crystal meth, a father who is a recovering alcoholic, and a younger sister who has no significant findings.